 For sealed enclosures, it is recommended to fill them with acoustic foam, but you will find that not all producers are soundproofing their boxes.

-You may ask if soundproofing of the sealed enclosures is needed?
+You may be wondering if the sealed enclosures need filling.

-Technically yes, sealed enclosures should be filled with acoustic foams because acoustic waves do not like bouncing off flat surfaces.
-Because of that, in many enclosures without soundproofing, you will find a back wall that is tilted, but this is not enough.
+Technically yes, the sealed enclosures should be filled with acoustic foams because acoustic waves do not like bouncing off flat surfaces.
+Because of that, in many boxes without soundproofing, you will find a back wall tilted, but this is not enough.

 Ported Bass Enclosures

 Ported enclosures (either vented or bass-reflex) have a completely different characteristic than sealed boxes.

 They produce louder but much less accurate bass, so if you want to go extremely loud and see a door in your car or roof vibrating, you should choose ported bass enclosure.